marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/an-inline-function-is-as-fast-as-a-macro.rst

 function marked ``inline`` could not be substituted, and gives the reason for the failure.

-.. index:: automatic inline for C++ member fns

-.. index:: inline automatic for C++ member fns

-.. index:: member fns, automatically inline

-.. index:: C++ member fns, automatically inline
+.. index:: automatic inline for C++ member fns, inline automatic for C++ member fns, member fns, automatically inline, C++ member fns, automatically inline, fno-default-inline

-.. index:: fno-default-inline

 As required by ISO C++, GCC considers member functions defined within the body of a class to be marked inline even if they are